Bareflank/hypervisor/README.md

 If you are not on a supported platform, you are more than welcome to modify an existing setup_\<platform\>.sh script to suite your needs.
 Its likely the hypervisor will work assuming you can get it to compile.
-Once you have the cross compilers you can run:
+Once the system is set up, run the following commands:

 ```
 make